 Surgical Critical Care Tracks

-Trauma-Surgical Critical Care Track
+Surgical Critical Care Trauma Track

-surgery photoThis is a one-year fully accredited ACGME fellowship with an emphasis on trauma system development and trauma quality assurance and improvement programs.
 There are four available positions in this track.
-Graduating fellows in this track will be eligible for the Surgical Critical Care certificate by the American Board of Surgery.
-Fellows within this track will gain a wide range of critical care experience primarily during their six months in the Trauma/Surgical ICU at Harborview Medical Center, but will spend time gaining additional critical care experience at Seattle Children’s Hospital, University of Washington Medical Center Cardiothoracic ICU, and Seattle VA Hospital.
-They will also participate in a MICU rotation, a burn rotation, and an anesthesiology rotation.
+This track places emphasis on trauma system development and trauma quality assurance and improvement programs.
+Graduating fellows in this track will be eligible for Surgical Critical Care certification by the American Board of Surgery.
+Fellows within this track will gain a wide range of critical care experience primarily during their six months in the Trauma/Surgical ICU at Harborview Medical Center, and will spend time gaining additional critical care experience in HMC’s Burn ICU, HMC’s Medical ICU, Seattle Children’s Hospital Pediatric ICU, University of Washington Medical Center Cardiothoracic ICU.
+Fellows will also participate in an elective of their choice at HMC based on individual interest.
 During their time at Harborview Medical Center in the Trauma/Surgical ICU, each fellow will oversee the care of 10-15 critical care patients per day with immediate access to full-time faculty with board certification in General Surgery with added qualifications in Surgical Critical Care.
 Fellows also take overnight call approximately 5 times per month and function as Junior Attendings with the support of faculty surgeons.
 They oversee trauma resuscitations, surgical consultations, operative management and the care of ICU patients with surgical resident teams, providing a dynamic operative and critical care experience.
 There is ample opportunity for performing clinical research with surgical faculty, and within Harborview Injury Prevention Center (HIPRC).
 This program enables trainees to pursue careers as leaders of trauma programs and/or critical care directors.

-Applying to the Trauma-Surgical Critical Care Track
+Applying to the Surgical Critical Care Trauma Track

 A completed application consists of:

-a) An up-to-date Curriculum Vitae
+- An up-to-date Curriculum Vitae

-b) Complete ABSITE and USMLE scores
+- Complete ABSITE and USMLE score

-c) Three letters of recommendation
+- Three letters of recommendation

-d) A personal statement
+- A personal statement

 For more information, please contact our Trauma, Burn and Critical Care Education staff.

-Burn-Surgical Critical Care Track
+Surgical Critical Care Burn Track

 Applying to the Burn-Surgical Critical Care Track